 we are told.

-Bridges and towers are manually carried into the maze and assembled on the
+Bridges and towers are lifted into the maze and assembled on the

 spot, trying to avoid stepping on the growing maize.
 The Funyard is laid out